 The 4M Weather Station Kit is by no means a “groundbreaking” or stellar weather gadget as it is aimed at kids.
 But this is a great device to help your children learn about the surrounding climate while tracking weather changes and conducting experiments with a small greenhouse of their own!
-Your kids will absolutely love it, you can be sure of that!
+Your kids will absolutely love it; you can be sure of that!
 And probably the best part is that you will have to spend only ten dollars to get it.

 The Smart-Pach Weather Sensor from Toro is great for those of you that want to monitor temperature, rainfall, and solar radiation.
 For only $40 (down from a whopping $160), this smart weather sensor will store all programming in its memory for up to 5 years without requiring batteries at all!
 If you want, you can also connect it to your local water system to automatically control your automatic sprinkler system in order to lower water usage.

-This portable weather station from Campbell Scientific provides basic weather station measurements such as wind speed, wind direction, air temperature, relative humidity, barometric pressure, solar radiation, precipitation.
-It can also calculate many related weather parameters like evapotranspiration, growing degree days, wind chill, dew point and others.
+This portable weather station from Campbell Scientific provides basic weather station measurements such as wind speed, wind direction, air temperature, relative humidity, barometric pressure, solar radiation, and precipitation.
+It can also calculate many related weather parameters like evapotranspiration, growing degree days, wind chill, dew point, and others.
 You will need to send an inquiry to know the price.

-Just like the weather station mentioned above, the C-5 SAM is one more that could be easily used especially by professionals.
+Just like the weather station mentioned above, the C-5 SAM is one more that could be easily used, especially by professionals.
 The C-5 SAM is a portable weather station aimed at professionals with a low budget.
-It can give you the averages of wind speed and direction, air temperature and wind stability.
+It can give you the averages of wind speed and direction, air temperature, and wind stability.
 The best part about this weather station is that it is highly resistant as its sensor head is constructed of anti-corrosive aluminum.
 From the official description:

 The electronics microprocessor and display screen are shock mounted for maximum durability, and the exposed cable from the sensor head to the display processor is shielded, polyurethane, cut-resistant, and rugged